-The Sustainability of this Gold Bull Market compared to 2011
+The Sustainability of Today's Gold Bull Market vs. 2011

 Two weeks ago at the end of July, Zing News, one of Vietnam’s leading news platforms, published an article discussing the sustainability of the current gold bull market and to what extent (if any) it has parallels with the August-September 2011 gold price rise and peak.

 This followed a previous Zing News feature in mid-July on the strong gold price rise, which I discussed here.
 For both articles, I was asked to supply the Zing reporter (Nguyễn Cao Phương Thảo) with extensive explanations and contributions, which I gladly did.

 With the US dollar gold price having currently moved lower and retreated about $150 from its 6 August highs of $2070 (at time of writing end of day 11 August, the price had moved back to the $1920 region), now seems a good time to reprint the explanations and views that I provided to Zing News for its end of July article on the sustainability of the gold price rise, including what is similar and different to 2011.

 So there now follows a summary of those explanations and views in a question and answer format.
 Note that the below answers were written on 26 July, when the gold price had closed the week at $1920, very near to where it is trading end of day 11 August.